Monkey Bytes: September 9

 Three Takeaways

-Those seeking full game recaps should surf the team pages; they’ve all been updated with Thursday’s results.
+Those seeking full game recaps should surf the team pages; they’ve all been updated with Monday’s results.

 Thanks for being a part of the Closer Monkey community.
 Stay safe and be well.